lesterfx/holiday-shows/readme.md

 - `"port"`: Which port to connect to.
 - `"relays"`: A 0-indexed list of the names of all relays connected.
 Pad with `null` if a relay is unused.
 Names should be globally unique.

 `"relay_purposes"` groups relays into their logical uses.
-Each of the following should take a list, and all defined relays should ideally be in exactly one of these lists.
+Each of the following should take a list, and all defined relays must be in exactly one of these lists.

 Name                        | Blank | Between shows | During Show       | Night with no shows   | Example                           |
 ----------------------------|-------|---------------|-------------------|-----------------------|-----------------------------------|